eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/adoption-view/use-case/delta-production.md

 - Smoothen demand and capacity peaks
 - No frequent alerting for minor bottlenecks which can be solved by the supplier (within its actual capacity)

-Simulated Delta-Production enables suppliers to add extra detail to their capacity information.
+Simulated  enables suppliers to add extra detail to their capacity information.
 This helps illustrate solutions for capacity issues or times when production resources might be offline.
-Only the end results of Simulated Delta-Production are shared with the customer.
-Suppliers may input a Simulated Delta-Production value for each week as needed, which shows an increase or decrease in planned demand without actually changing the real figures.
+Only the end results of Simulated  are shared with the customer.
+Suppliers may input a Simulated  value for each week as needed, which shows an increase or decrease in planned demand without actually changing the real figures.

 ## Functional description
 ![DCM_DeltaProduction](./resources/business-process_DeltaProduction_functional.svg)

 Figure: *Capacity group structure with linked material demand including delta production result*

-Simulated Delta-Production may be used within a Capacity Group to indicate how production can be adjusted to meet demand.
+Simulated  may be used within a Capacity Group to indicate how production can be adjusted to meet demand.
 It helps cover potential shortfalls by showing where goods could be produced earlier or later than currently demanded.
-Therefore Simulated Delta-Production covers both simulated pre-production and post-production activities.
+Therefore Simulated  covers both simulated pre-production and post-production activities.

 Suppliers can provide these simulated values on a weekly basis alongside their regular capacity data via parameter: